antoinejulien/Level-US_GRO400_H21/Code/README.md

 It is recommended to use the desktop Arduino IDE to upload the .ino code into the OpenCR.
 You can follow this link https://emanual.robotis.com/docs/en/parts/controller/opencr10/ for a step by step downlaod (section 4).
 In the Arduino IDE app, you will also need to download the Dynamixel library.
 To do so :
   - Go to Tools -> Manage libraries ... -> Make sure that option all in selected in both boxes -> Type Dynamixel2Arduino and download the library.

+If there are any issues while downloading, the library will still be available in the corresponding foler.
 You will then be able to use the librairy to communicate easily with the dynamixel motors.
 There are a few example codes in the File -> Example -> OpenCR section.

 ## Communication